AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/holiday-readiness.md

 >[!TIP]
 >
->If you are new to Business Intelligence, the [Getting Started video series](./../1-overview.md) provides a full overview for driving better business insights and results through data aggregation, analysis, and visualization.
+>If you are new to MBI, the [Getting Started video series](./../1-overview.md) provides a full overview for driving better business insights and results through data aggregation, analysis, and visualization.

 ## Who is this video for?